 Specify the API method.
-In our case, we use the GET method.
+In our case, we are using the GET method.

-Prepare the endpoint’s address in a JSON format, so it could be pasted next to the method.
-In case your endpoint requires some parameters or the request body, you can configure it by switching the Form Data Toggle button on and provide the values accordingly.
-In our case, we don’t need parameters or the request body, so we switch the Form Data Toggle button off.
+Paste the endpoint's address next to the method.
+In case your endpoint requires some parameters or the request body, you can configure it by switching on the Form Data Toggle button and provide the values accordingly.
+In our case, we don’t need any parameters or the request body, so we switch the Form Data Toggle button off.
 Read here to learn more about configuring the WebService miniApp.